tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 - Other `gcc` options like `-std=c99` and `-fno-common` so that `bindgen` understands how to parse our Header Files

-Take a peek at the complete list of `bindgen` options we used to create Rust Bindings for the LittlevGL library: [gen-bindings.sh](https://github.com/lupyuen/pinetime-rust-riot/blob/master/scripts/gen-bindings.sh)
+Take a peek at the complete list of `bindgen` options we used to create Rust Bindings for the LVGL library: [gen-bindings.sh](https://github.com/lupyuen/pinetime-rust-riot/blob/master/scripts/gen-bindings.sh)

 _How did we get that awfully long list of `bindgen` options?_